Condition Scoring and Weight Estimation of Horses

 Allowing body condition to fall below a score of 2 is likely to compromise a horse's welfare.

 During winter, a long heavy hair coat complicates visual appraisal.
 You need to run your hands over the horse to get an accurate score.

-Poor body condition is not always due to lack of feed but could be related to parasite infestations, poor dental ability to forage.
+Poor body condition is not always due to lack of feed but could be related to parasite infestations, poor dental health, chronic injury or illness or lack of mobility affecting the horse's ability to forage.

-A ruler is used to connect the appropriate values on the condition score and height scales, and the weight is read where it intersects the weight scale.
+To estimate a horse's weight using condition score and height on a nomogram, a ruler is used to connect the appropriate values on the condition score and height scales, and the weight is read where it intersects the weight scale (Figure 4).

-Alternatively the weight can be calculated from the girth and length, using the formula:
+Alternatively a horse's estimated weight can be calculated from the girth and length (Figure 5), using a nomogram (Figure 6) or the below formula:

 weight (kg) = G2(cm) x L(cm) divided by 12000